 But, I would get a LOT of things wrong if I represented myself in court.

-This page was built for busy lawyers who need to understand SEO, but don’t want to become experts.
+This page is for busy lawyers who need to understand SEO but don’t want to become experts.

 If you have not been intensely involved with the SEO industry, Google must seem like something from outer space.

 I was once like you, I just knew that it was really good at finding information, but I had absolutely no idea how it worked.

 Here are the basic mechanics of their search algorithm:

 Google’s search engine software looks for web pages (Crawling)

 They try to understand what they’re about (Processing & Rendering)

 Figure out a place to put them amidst all of the search results (Indexing)